 The biology of it all

-Epsom Salts or calendula bath is always the best first resort as standing the hen in warm water will help to soften the feet and can be beneficial.
+Soaking the feet in Epsom Salts or a calendula bath is the best first resort.
+Standing the hen in warm water for around ten minutes will help to soften the feet and relieve swelling.
+This may be beneficial if you are planning on removing the bumble yourself.
 Make sure to then keep the wound clean by applying bandages.
 Where there is an infection, it might be necessary to visit a hen-friendly vet.

 During your weekly routines, check all perches for splintering or rough areas to reduce the risk of your hens puncturing their feet in the first place.